Time-to-Event Estimation with Unreliably Reported Events in Medicare Health Plan Payment: Introduction

-Time-to-event (TTE) analyses typically aim to compare differences between groups drawn from two or more populations in a randomized clinical trial or observational study.
-This may include plotting events over time using either Kaplan-Meier or cumulative incidence curves.
-Most commonly, hazard ratios are used to estimate the magnitude of the effect between groups\textsuperscript{1--3}.
-For example, a review of 66 clinical trials with TTE primary outcomes across four major medical journals found that 80\% of trials reported a hazard ratio as a main finding, while only 21\% of studies reported any alternative approaches\textsuperscript{4}.
+Most commonly, hazard ratios are used to estimate the magnitude of the effect between groups\textsuperscript{21--23}.
+For example, a review of 66 clinical trials with TTE primary outcomes across four major medical journals found that 80\% of trials reported a hazard ratio as a main finding, while only 21\% of studies reported any alternative approaches\textsuperscript{24}.
+However, hazard ratios are unintuitive to interpret\textsuperscript{22,25} and rely on an often unrealistic proportional hazards assumption\textsuperscript{21,24,26}.
+Researchers sometimes also compare mean or median survival, but this omits most of the data and may not be estimable in certain scenarios\textsuperscript{22,27}.

-However, hazard ratios rely on a proportional hazards assumption, which is often unrealistic in health data\textsuperscript{1,4,5}.
-Hazard ratios also have an unintuitive interpretation for nonstatistical audiences and are a relative value with unclear meaning for decision-making\textsuperscript{2,6}.
-Less frequently, a difference or ratio of survival probabilities at a single time point (e.g., mean or median) is reported and compared across groups.
-These types of measures also have limitations in practice, including that they omit most of the data and may not be estimable in certain scenarios\textsuperscript{2,7}.

 Furthermore, alternate approaches are needed if competing risks, or when there is more than one mutually exclusive outcome, are present.
-Despite being pervasive in health studies, competing risks are frequently ignored, which can result in biased estimates of the primary outcome\textsuperscript{8--10}.
+Despite being pervasive in health studies, competing risks are frequently ignored, which can result in biased estimates of the primary outcome\textsuperscript{20,28,29}.
 Additional important considerations in TTE analyses include the choice of monitoring period (i.e., the time window analyzed between a pre-specified origin and end time) and comparison group.